Crypto glossary

 DApp (Decentralized Application) — a blockchain-based application operating on smart contracts.

-DAO (Decentralized Autonomous Organization) — an organization that operates based on smart contracts according to predefined rules encoded in the program.
-DAOs perform the same tasks as traditional companies and communities, organizing people around common objectives.
+Decentralized Autonomous Organization (DAO) is an organization that operates based on smart contracts following predefined rules coded into the program.
+DAOs perform the same tasks as traditional companies and communities, bringing people together around common goals.
+A significant distinction of DAOs from regular companies is the absence of a vertical hierarchical structure.
+Instead, all DAO participants are equal and make decisions through direct voting.

 Decentralized Finance (DeFi) — is an ecosystem of online blockchain-based projects encompassing various financial instruments.
 The core concept of DeFi is to provide an alternative to traditional financial institutions built on principles of decentralization.